N. A. (Nicola) Rossi has lived in London most of her life, moving there from the seaside town of Southport in the early ‘80s.

 In 2017 she was awarded an MA in Digital Media from Goldsmiths University.
 That was when the trouble began.
 She started to write about surveillance, data ownership, consent and the potential for people to be manipulated without their knowledge.

-Her debut novel, Rockstar Ending, the first in a new series, started life as a short story which won a dystopian fiction award from the Orwell Society.
+Her debut novel, Rockstar Ending, the first in a new series, started life as a short story, ‘One Last Gift’ which won a dystopian fiction award from the Orwell Society.

 Her home is in South East London, where she lives with her husband and two adult children.